Being Vegan, Vegan Being: Ted Rubin – The Difference Being Vegan Makes in Your Health is Undeniable. ~via @Inspira77394961 / InspirationalSouls.com

 ABSOLUTELY NOT!
 I am not an activist at all and never ever preach.
-I don’t even bring it up face-t0face unless others do.
-I DO preach out eating clean… that I am happy to impress upon everyone.
+I don’t even bring it up face-to-face unless others do.
+I DO preach about eating clean… that I am happy to impress upon everyone.
 But I also do not judge, especially people who are economically challenged.

 Any recommended Vegan books?
 Any recommended social sites, blogs or pages?

 How Not to Die by Dr. Michael Greger